alik-git/duckietown-mbrl-lib/README.md

  Then to activate it use:

     conda activate RLDucky

+You will use this python virtual environment whenever you are running code from this repo.
+You should use a seperate virtual environment when running code from the duckietown repo, such as in the commands below.
 ### Gym-Duckietown
 <!-- You will need to do the [duckietown laptop](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/laptop_setup.html) setup to use the gym-duckietown -->

+Make a new virtual environment for the Gym-Duckietown repo:

+    conda create --name GymDucky python=3.8

+ Then to activate it use:

+    conda activate GymDucky

 The first repo to clone is [Gym-Duckietown](https://github.com/duckietown/gym-duckietown.git), and make sure you checkout and use the master branch.
 Additionally you can install the required python packages for that repo via the command `pip install -e .` where `.` specifies the current directory.

+    conda activate GymDucky
     git clone https://github.com/duckietown/gym-duckietown.git
     cd gym-duckietown
     git checkout master